Other expenses necessary to obtain returns

-Non-state taxes and surcharges are deductible, as well as state fees and surcharges, such as, for example, the IBI, fees for cleaning, garbage collection, lighting, etc., provided that :
+Non-state taxes and surcharges are deductible, as well as state fees and surcharges such as, for example, IBI , fees for cleaning, collection of garbage, lighting, etc., provided that:

 They affect the computed returns or the goods or rights producing them.